patricklam/plam.new-webpage/content/post/20211012-september.md

 Should plan my trip back to Canada for mid-to-late November.
-Kind of dreaming of NZ borders open by Chrismas, but that's really unlikely (and I don't think they should!
+Kind of dreaming of NZ borders open by Christmas, but that's really unlikely (and I don't think they should!
 They would surely get an exit wave).
 Just noticed that Air NZ has some cheap fares AKL-LAX on certain days, which is weird.